McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 Hello!

-This tutorial will walk you through installing and using **Extensiphy**, a program for rapidly updating multiple sequence alignments (and phylogenies) with new sequences.
+This tutorial will walk you through installing and using **Extensiphy**, a program for rapidly updating multiple sequence alignments with new sequences.
 I try not to assume too much knowledge of programming and program use standards so this tutorial should be accessible for beginning and advanced bioinformaticians.

 ## Description